 Procurement

-Services Australia is responsible for monitoring, promoting and enforcing compliance with social security and welfare legislation for the payments it delivers on behalf of policy entities.
+Services Australia is responsible for monitoring, promoting and enforcing legislative compliance for both the payments and services it delivers on behalf of policy entities and its administration of the child support scheme.
 Effective regulatory approaches are required to maintain the public’s trust and achieve the desired outcomes.
-Audit work has identified deficiencies in relation to the implementation of risk based and data driven strategies for regulatory activities, governance arrangements, compliance with procedural and legislative requirements, and performance measurement and evaluation.
+Audit work has identified deficiencies in relation to the implementation of risk based and data driven strategies for regulatory activities, governance arrangements, compliance with procedural and legislative requirements, investigations and enforcement activities, and performance measurement and evaluation.

 Asset management and sustainment